mvolkmann/vim-js-arrow-function/README.md

 n => n * 2
 ```

-Place the cursor anywhere inside the function,
-even on the "function" keyword,
+Place the cursor anywhere inside the function, even on the `function` keyword,
-and run the JsAnonFnToArrowFn command.
+and run the `JsAnonFnToArrowFn` command.

 This command is mapped to &lt;leader&gt;af
 unless that is already mapped to something else.